ward/run/_drafts/2021-08-07-slovenia-trip.md

 point, and finished the rest of the 10 km in less time than those first 3 km had taken me.

+{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210726_092348.webp' description='The view point I found in the end.
+Eagles something TODO Check name + confirm that the lake in the middle of the picture is the one we passed by a lot.
+Lake Bohinj next to Stara Fuzina?' %}

 ### A Hike

 {% include location.html lat=46.2947 lon=13.8754 description="The first viewpoint on our climb, we went a little further still." %}